 - Sampling Frequencies: Supported sampling rates include 16kHz, 22.5kHz, 24.0kHz, 32.0kHz, 44.1kHz, and 48kHz.

 Built-In Bluetooth: In addition to network WiFi connectivity, the Sonos Move offers built-in Bluetooth for wireless peer-to-peer connection between the speaker and your Bluetooth-enabled smartphone, tablet, laptop, or computer.
 Using Bluetooth, you can wirelessly stream stored music, music apps, and other audio content on your Bluetooth-enabled source device to the Sonos Move speaker.
-All playback control functions and song/artist/album info display will still be done from your Bluetooth source device (not the the Sonos Move).
+The Sonos Move speaker offers Play/Pause and Previous/Next Track control functions.
 You are able to pair multiple Bluetooth devices with the Sonos Move, but only one device can be connected and used for playback at a time.
 The Sonos Move will automatically connect with previous paired device when within range (up to 33').
 Bluetooth is a great option when you want to take the Sonos Move outdoors.

-- The Sonos Move must be initially setup through the Sonos Cotnroller App via WiFi, before Bluetooth functionality can be enabled.
+- The Sonos Move must be initially setup through the Sonos Controller App via WiFi, before Bluetooth functionality can be enabled.

 - The Sonos Move only supports Bluetooth audio streaming (A2DP).
 It does not support Bluetooth hands-free control (HFP) for making or answering phone calls.